'Bull' (2019) by Annie Silverstein

 Stray observations:

-• If you're a high school teacher trying to get kids excited about reading, "Billy Budd" probably isn't going to have much of an impact.
+• If you're a high school teacher trying to get kids excited about reading, "Billy Budd" (Melville, 1924) probably isn't going to have much of an impact.
 Let's get some Kurt Vonnegut or Joan Didion on the curriculum.

 • When Kris starts hanging out with some of the dudes at the Rodeo, Abe tells her, "Don't be hanging around those boys.
 They're doing good."
 What a subtle example of regular misogyny that young girls face.